repository-service-tuf/repository-service-tuf/docs/source/guide/deployment/planning/deployment.rst

 Do not expose the HTTP REST API if it is not necessary

-If you are integrating RSTUF into a specific content management or distribution platform, restrict the API access to the hosts where this integration is done.
+When integrating RSTUF into a specific content management or distribution platform, restrict the API access to the hosts where this integration is done.

-If you need to expose public RSTUF API, deploy RSTUF API containers with disabled administrative endpoints.
+If it becomes necessary to expose public RSTUF API, deploy RSTUF API containers with disabled administrative endpoints.

 See: